andres-erbsen/dename-writeup/dename.md

 servers receive the same set of requested changes, and we handle the changes in a deterministic order.
-Additionally, we describe some malicious behavior that servers could engage in which would not directly violate the security claim, but is nevertheless undesirable, and modify the protocol to counteract that behavior.
+Additionally, we describe some malicious behavior that servers could engage in which would not directly violate the security claim, but is nevertheless undesirable, and _blind_ the protocol to counteract that behavior.

 The physical analogy of verified broadcast is a public announcement: